bowman2001/perplexdoc/content/doc/basic/link/index.md

 [Link to Example][refexample]

-The reference marker has to be repeated anywhere beyond the link, followed by a colon `:`, the URL and an optional title:
+The reference marker has to be repeated somewhere else in the file, followed by a colon `:`, the URL and an optional title:

 `[refexample]: http://www.example.com "Example page"`

-This line is never shown, the information is only used to generate the correct reference for the link text above.
+This line is never shown, the information is only used to generate the the link.

 [refexample]: http://www.example.com "Universal example page"